oppia/oppia-web-developer-docs/WebdriverIO.md

 3. Write the tests!
 Each test should step through one of your user journeys, asserting that the page is in the expected state along the way.

-For information on writing tests with protractor, see the [webdriverio documentation](https://webdriver.io/docs/gettingstarted).
+For information on writing tests with webdriverio, see the [webdriverio's documentation](https://webdriver.io/docs/gettingstarted).
 If you need to work out why your tests aren't working, check out our [[debugging guide for E2E tests|Debug-end-to-end-tests-webdriverio]].

 ### Writing utilities